pboueke/morango/README.md

 # morango

-Simply copies synchronously a entire simple documents collection from a MongoDB instance to a ArangoDB instace.
+Simply copies synchronously an entire simple documents collection from a MongoDB instance to an ArangoDB instace.
 You are responsible for creating the ArangoDB collections and their indexes.
 This process only copies the documents and allows for a specific field to be used as the ```_key``` attribute.

 ## Setup